Supervised Professional Practice

 Requirements

-You are required to complete 50 hours of pre-practicum, 100 hours of practicum, and 600 hours of internship.
+You are required to complete a minimum of 50 hours of pre-practicum, a minimum of 100 hours of practicum, and a minimum of 600 hours of internship.
 For pre-practicum, it is typical to spend 5-10 hours a week at your site, depending on when you begin the supervised practice experience.
 During your practicum it is typical to spend 10 hours a week at your supervised professional practice site.
-The internship usually takes two quarters, during which you are spending about 30 hours a week at the supervised professional practice site.
+The internship usually takes two quarters, during which you are spending about 30 hours a week at the supervised professional practice site if full-time.
 Depending on where you work, it may be possible to do your pre-practicum, practicum, and/or internship on your current job.

-Some of the work settings used for practicum and internship include community rehabilitation providers, public rehabilitation agency district offices, hospitals, programs for persons with long-term mental illness, organizations serving veterans with disabilities, rehabilitation hospitals, and supported employment programs.
+Some of the work settings used for pre-practicum, practicum, and internship include community rehabilitation providers, public vocational rehabilitation agency offices, programs for persons with severe and persistent mental illness, organizations serving veterans with disabilities, and supported employment programs.

-As you begin to plan for your field experiences, your faculty advisor will be able to help you find a site that is a good fit for your talents and interests.
+As you begin to plan for your supervised professional practice coursework, the RC Clinical Coordinator and other faculty will be able to help you find a site that is a good fit for your talents and interests.

 Guide